 Digital transformation is reconstructing how companies carry out business processes such as leave requests and overall, management of leave.

 In particular, digital transformation can convert leave management from a laborious, painful task, to an easy, efficient digital process.
-That is, with business process automation tools, such as workflow software.
+With an online leave management system, you can reduce time and errors and centralize leave management, all in a single system.

 Streamline employee absence and leave management with digital leave request process